-Silvia Serrano-Guzmán is the associate director of the Health and Human Rights Initiative at the O’Neill Institute and an adjunct professor of law at Georgetown University.
+Silvia Serrano-Guzmán is the co-director of the Health and Human Rights Initiative at the O’Neill Institute and an adjunct professor of law at Georgetown University.

 Before joining the O’Neill Institute, Serrano-Guzmán was an attorney at the Executive Secretariat of the Inter-American Commission on Human Rights 14 years, where she managed merits stage cases regarding the member states of the Organization of American States and supervised the preparation of the reports on the merits.
 She was also responsible for the litigation of cases submitted to the Inter-American Court of Human Rights (IACHR).
 Serrano-Guzmán acted as legal counsel for the IACHR in numerous contentious cases of international human rights law including cases of grave human rights violations, transitional justice, economic, social and cultural rights, the death penalty, discrimination based on prohibited grounds, indigenous people’s rights, freedom of expression, human rights defenders, the rights of children and adolescents, migrants’ rights, gender-based violence, and reproductive health.